appianps/ps-plugin-appianrpa-Snippets/README.md

 #### 4. [Browser Manager Snippet](https://github.com/appianps/ps-plugin-appianrpa-Snippets/tree/master/snippets-libraries/snippet-browser-manager).

-This utility let the robot manage a web browser (Chrome, Firefox and IExplorer are supported).
+This utility lets the robot manage a web browser (Chrome, Firefox and IExplorer are supported).
 Your process should include an instance for each browser window involved in the robot actions.
 It also contains a SelectorsManager class, created to retrieve all the selectors involved in the robotic process from the selectors.properties file.